How does FSCS protection cover investments?

 Providers must also regularly assess their business to make sure they have enough cash in reserve.

-This is important because, although client money is ring-fenced from creditors during an administration process, administrators can access those funds to pay their fees if the failed company does not have the reserves to do so.
+This is important because, although client money is ring-fenced from creditors during an administration process, administrators can access those funds to pay their fees if the failed company doesn't have enough to do so.

-It is often the case that a failed broker is bought out of administration by a competitor.
-In those cases, a client’s assets are transferred over to that new provider.
+It's often the case that a failed broker is bought out of administration by a competitor.
+In these cases, a client's assets are transferred over to that new provider.

-However, while the rules look simple and effective, life is not always so straightforward.
-That’s where FSCS protection comes into play.
+While the rules look simple and effective, though, life isn't always so straightforward.
+That's where FSCS protection comes into play.

-If the failed financial firm doesn’t have the funds to pay a client back the money it should have stored away safely for them then the FSCS steps in to ensure they get all or at least some of that cash back.
+If the failed financial firm or broker doesn't have the funds to pay a client back the money it should have stored away safely for them, the FSCS steps in to ensure they get all or at least some of that cash back.

-The main reason that a firm will not be able to re-pay a client’s funds is because of fraud — essentially taking that supposedly ring-fenced client money for its own use.
+One of the main reasons this happens is because of fraud – essentially, taking that supposedly ring-fenced client money for its own use.

-Or, it can be because of poor record-keeping, bad processes and administrative errors.
-A firm might not know how much cash individuals are owed or who is the beneficial owner of which shares.
+Or, it might be because of poor record-keeping, bad processes and administrative errors.
+A firm might not know how much cash individuals are owed, or who is the beneficial owner of which shares.

 There have been calls for this limit to rise in line with inflation, given that it has remained flat since 2019, but to no effect to date.

-The FSCS can also cover administration fees and the transfer of client assets and money to a new firm.
+The FSCS can also step in to cover administration fees and the transfer of client assets and money to a new broker or firm.

 Bad or misleading advice

-The FSCS can also cover a client if they have received bad advice from a financial adviser which has gone bust.
-Again, this is up to the limit of £85,000 and the adviser must have been regulated by the FCA when it gave the advice.
+FSCS protection also applies if you've received bad advice from a financial adviser who has since gone bust.
+Again, this is up to the limit of £85,000, and the adviser must have been regulated by the FCA when the advice was given.

 What FSCS doesn't cover